First transcontinental railroad: Labor

 The manual labor to build the Central Pacific's roadbed, bridges and tunnels was done primarily by many thousands of emigrant workers from China under the direction of skilled non-Chinese supervisors.
-The Chinese were commonly referred to at the time as "Celestials" and China as the "Celestial Kingdom."
+The Chinese were commonly referred to at the time as "Celestials" and China as the "Celestial Kingdom".
 Labor-saving devices in those days consisted primarily of wheelbarrows, horse or mule pulled carts, and a few railroad pulled gondolas.
 The construction work involved an immense amount of manual labor.
 Initially, Central Pacific had a hard time hiring and keeping unskilled workers on its line, as many would leave for the prospect of far more lucrative gold or silver mining options elsewhere.
 Despite the concerns expressed by Charles Crocker, one of the "big four" and a general contractor, that the Chinese were too small in stature and lacking previous experience with railroad work, they decided to try them anyway.
 After the first few days of trial with a few workers, with noticeably positive results, Crocker decided to hire as many as he could, looking primarily at the California labor force, where the majority of Chinese worked as independent gold miners or in the service industries (e.g.: laundries and kitchens).
 Most of these Chinese workers were represented by a Chinese "boss" who translated, collected salaries for his crew, kept discipline and relayed orders from an American general supervisor.
 Most Chinese workers spoke only rudimentary or no English, and the supervisors typically only learned rudimentary Chinese.
 Many more workers were imported from the Guangdong Province of China, which at the time, beside great poverty, suffered from the violence of the Taiping Rebellion.
 Most Chinese workers were planning on returning with their newfound "wealth" when the work was completed.
 Most of the men received between one and three dollars per day, the same as unskilled white workers; but the workers imported directly from China sometimes received less.
 A diligent worker could save over $20 per month after paying for food and lodging—a "fortune" by Chinese standards.
 A snapshot of workers in late 1865 showed about 3,000 Chinese and 1,700 white workers employed on the railroad.
 Nearly all of the white workers were in supervisory or skilled craft positions and made more money than the Chinese.

-Most of the early work on the Central Pacific consisted of constructing the railroad track bed, cutting and/or blasting through or around hills, filling in washes, building bridges or trestles, digging and blasting tunnels and then laying the rails over the Sierra Nevada (U.S.) mountains.
+Most of the early work on the Central Pacific consisted of constructing the railroad track bed, cutting and/or blasting through or around hills, filling in washes, building bridges or trestles, digging and blasting tunnels and then laying the rails over the Sierra Nevada mountains.
 Once the Central Pacific was out of the Sierras and the Carson Range, progress sped up considerably as the railroad bed could be built over nearly flat ground.
 In those days, the Central Pacific once did a section of 10 mi of track in one day as a "demonstration" of what they could do on flat ground like most of the Union Pacific had in Wyoming and Nebraska.